 6 Ensure that those making decisions, whether for the Authority or the partnership, are provided with information that is fit for the purpose - relevant, timely and gives clear explanations of technical issues and their implications Induction and further training and development such as seminars, provision of Member's information packs, bulletins and Strategy Days ensure Members have up to date information.
 Committee and Authority reports contain full details and supporting papers on which decisions can be based Leaders' and Chairs' briefings support the above immediately prior to meetings.
 All Members have unrestricted access to officers to obtain any additional information that they require.
 Partnership strategies and protocols encompass issues relating to partnerships.
-Executive Leadership Team/ Committee Services 7 Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately All Committee and Authority reports contain sections on financial implications and value for money.
+Strategic Management Group/ Committee Services 7 Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately All Committee and Authority reports contain sections on financial implications and value for money.
 Legal implications are contained within the body of every report as appropriate.
-The Treasurer and Monitoring Officer examine all reports to Management Board and the Authority and its committees to enable legal and financial implications to be considered and provision included where appropriate The Monitoring Officer and Treasurer are available prior to and at every meeting to respond to questions on these matters Monitoring Officer and Executive Director of Resources
+The Treasurer and Monitoring Officer examine all reports to Management Board and the Authority and its committees to enable legal and financial implications to be considered and provision included where appropriate The Monitoring Officer and Treasurer are available prior to and at every meeting to respond to questions on these matters Monitoring Officer and Deputy Chief Executive

-9 Ensure that arrangements are in place for whistle-blowing to which staff and all those contracting with the Authority have access Actively recognise the limits of lawful benefit of their communities A Confidential Reporting Policy sets out how to make a "whistle-blowing" complaint.
-This has been publicised to staff and through the procurement process Procedural Standing Orders and the advice and guidance of the Monitoring Officer are available to the Authority at all times.
-The Authority strives to use its powers to the full benefit of their community, for example, through its Youth Engagement strategies and river rescue provision.
-Recognise the limits of lawful action and observe both the 8 Ensure that risk management is embedded into the culture of the Authority, with members and managers at all levels recognising that risk management is part of their jobs Risk management is a standing item on Corporate Leadership Team agendas.
-A risk management group is led by a principal officer.
-There is a Member Champion for Risk Management.
+8 Ensure that risk management is embedded into the culture of the Authority, with members and managers at all levels recognising that risk management is part of their jobs Risk management is a standing item on Strategic Management Team agendas.
+There is a Member Sponsor for Risk Management.
 The Corporate Risk Register is updated whenever a change or new risk is identified.
 Risk management is an integral part of the project management process.
-Risk management is reported to Policy and Finance Committee.
+Risk management is reported to Audit & VFM Scrutiny Panel.
 Operational risk management is a fundamental aspect of the business of the Authority.
 Risk Management is integrated into relevant policies eg the Health and Safety policy.
 Staff are required to comply with Authority policies.
-Policy and Finance Committee/Risk Management Group of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise powers to the full benefit of their communities The Authority strives to use its powers to the full benefit of the community, for example, through its Youth Engagement strategies and river rescue provision.
-Recognise the limits of lawful action and observe both the advice and guidance of the Monitoring Officer are available to the Authority at all times.
+Policy and Finance Committee/Risk Management Group 9 Ensure that arrangements are in place for whistle- blowing to which staff and all those contracting with the Authority have access A Confidential Reporting Policy sets out how to make a "whistle-blowing" complaint.
+This has been publicised to staff and through the procurement process Monitoring Officer Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise powers to the full benefit of their communities Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities placed on local authorities by public law Procedural Standing Orders and the advice and guidance of the Monitoring Officer are available to the Authority at all times.
 The Authority strives to use its powers to the full benefit of the community, for example, through its Youth Engagement strategies and river rescue provision.
-Committee and Authority reports clearly 9 are in place for whistle- blowing to which staff and all those contracting with the how to make a "whistle-blowing" complaint.
-This has been publicised to staff and through the procurement Monitoring Officer specific requirements of legislation and the general responsibilities placed on set out the legal limitations and opportunities presented by specific Authority/Monitoring Officer of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise powers to the full benefit of their communities Recognise the limits of lawful action and observe both the specific requirements of legislation and the general advice and guidance of the Monitoring Officer are available to the Authority at all times.
-The Authority strives to use its powers to the full benefit of the community, for example, through its Youth Engagement strategies and river rescue provision.
-Committee and Authority reports clearly set out the legal limitations and opportunities presented by specific
+Committee and Authority reports clearly set out the legal limitations and opportunities presented by specific legislation and general responsibilities Authority/Monitoring Officer